Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Any helicopter’s emergency systems are essential because they provide a way to flee or rescue.
 It comprises location transmitters (ELTs), emergency flotation devices, and exits.

-In the case of a water landing, emergency floats keep the helicopter afloat, while emergency exits give passengers and crew a way out.
+In the case of a water landing, emergency floats keep the helicopter afloat and emergency exits give passengers and crew a way out.
 In an emergency, ELTs send a distress signal to search and rescue teams, enabling an immediate and effective response.

 Leave a Reply